Interfaith, intercultural advocate finds a place to share and learn at Philosophers’ Cafés

 Burnaby Public Library (McGill branch)

 All cafés at this location have moved from Wednesdays to the first Tuesday of the month.
 The new dates are Feb.
-3, Apr.
-7 and May 5.
-The March café is cancelled.
+3 and Apr.
+7. The café on May 5 is cancelled.

 Roundhouse Community Arts & Recreation Centre